Department of Psychology,

 Pathway 2: Fundamentals of Cognition and Computational Neuroscience 2

-You’ll be assessed through formal examinations and coursework which may include essays, presentations and a dissertation.
+You’ll be assessed through formal examinations and coursework which may include essays, poster presentations and a dissertation.

 1 year full-time

 A 2:1 honours degree or equivalent qualification in either a life science (including psychology) or mathematical/physical science (including engineering).

 We also accept medical students who wish to intercalate their studies.

 Overall IELTS score of 6.5 with 6.0 in the other components, or equivalent.